kate102/acebook-Team_404/README.md

 ### The Technical Challenge

 The application was to mirror the functionality of the popular social media site, Facebook.
-The project was to be written in Ruby using the Rails framework.  and
+The project was to be written in Ruby using the Rails framework.

 The applications involved in this development:

+* GitHub
 * Rails
 * Devise
 * Travis
 * Heruko
-* GitHub
 * Materialize
 * Rubocop
 * Simplecov

+#### GitHub
+This is a code based repository which holds the development code at each stage of enhancement.

 #### [Rails](https://guides.rubyonrails.org/)
 This is a framework for writing Ruby programs.
 Rails promotes the concept that models, views, and controllers should be kept separate by storing the code for each element as separate files in separate directories.
 Installing Rails sets up the directory structure and provides a number of modules that facilitate the Model View Controller model. `ActiveRecord` is the business logic and database communication. `ActionView` deals with the presentation of pages returned to the client. `ActionController` handles browser requests and communication between the model and the view.